watchbutdonotlearn/Skyward-GPA-calculator/README.md

 # Skyward-GPA-calculator
 > [!IMPORTANT]
-> This extension has entered into maintainence mode, and maintainership has passed over to [Mahid Sheikh](https://github.com/StandingPadAnimations/)
+> This extension has entered into maintainence mode, and maintainership has passed over to [Mahid Sheikh](https://github.com/StandingPadAnimations/).
+PRs will be reviewed and accepted, but
 >
+> A rewrite to TypeScript is also in progress to make this more maintainable for future developers.
+Check the `rewrite` branch for progress on the rewrite.

 This is an extension which injects various scripts into Skyward, to calculate GPA and perform other tasks, such as disabling the idle logout prompt.